patrick-crawford/WEB422-Backup/notes/2019/angular-socketio-intro.md

       console.log('user disconnected'); // show when the user disconnected });

-    socket.on('chat message', function(msg){ // when the socket recieves a "chat message" console.log("user sent: " + msg);
+    socket.on('chat message', function(msg){ // when the socket receives a "chat message" console.log("user sent: " + msg);
         io.emit('chat message', tempUserName + ": " + msg); // send the message back to the users
     });